 Ms. Kupperman is the founding editor of Welcome Table Press, an independent nonprofit devoted to celebrating & publishing the essay.
 She curates and edits two free pamphlet series, Occasional Papers on Practice & Form and Essaying the Body Electric.

 Ms. Kupperman has been a teacher and editor for thirty years.
-Currently, she is a guest faculty member at West Virginia Wesleyan University's low-residency MFA program and at the Johns Hopkins Masters in Writing Program.
+Currently, she teaches privately and as a guest faculty member at West Virginia Wesleyan University's low-residency MFA program.
 From 2011-2014, she was the Visiting Writer-in-Residence in nonfiction at Fordham University, and from 2010 to 2015, she was a faculty member at Fairfield University's low-residency MFA.
+She has taught in many conferences.
 She is the former managing editor of the Gettysburg Review, where she also coordinated an annual summer writers' conference.

 Her work has appeared in numerous literary journals and been anthologized in Best American Essays and elsewhere (see publications/ephemera for more information).
 Awards include the 2013 Normal School Prize, the 2010 Bakeless Prize in Nonfiction, the 2003 Robert J. DeMott Prose Prize from Quarter after Eight, and first place in the 1996 Elie Wiesel Prize in Ethics Essay Contest.